BrentNoorda/toy-piano/README.md

 -------------------------------------------------------------------------

 <a name="for-mdg-eyes-only"></a>
-# Recommendations for Meteor Development Group - how to improve your product
+# Recommendations for Meteor Development Group

-*This top-secret section of unsolicited advice is only for employees of MDG, so unless you work at MDG, [don't read this](SLIDES/mdgadvice.md).*
+*Unsolicited advice for the Meteor developers; so, unless you work at MDG, [don't read this](SLIDES/mdgadvice.md).*

 -------